awsdocs/amazon-vpc-user-guide/doc_source/vpn-connections.md

 # VPN Connections<a name="vpn-connections"></a>

-You can connect your VPC to remote networks by using a VPN connection\.
+You can connect your Amazon VPC to remote networks by using a VPN connection\.
 The following are some of the connectivity options available to you\.

 | VPN connectivity option | Description |